Intangible cultural heritage: Preservation

 Prior to the UNESCO Convention, efforts had already been made by a number of states to safeguard their intangible heritage.
 Japan, with its 1950 Law for the Protection of Cultural Properties, was the first to introduce legislation to preserve and promote intangible as well as tangible culture: Important Intangible Cultural Properties are designated and "holders" recognized of these craft and performance traditions, known informally as Living National Treasures.
 Other countries, including South Korea (Important Intangible Cultural Properties of Korea), the Philippines, Ukraine, the United States, Thailand, France, Romania, the Czech Republic, and Poland, have since created similar programs.

 In 2003 UNESCO adopted the Convention for the Safeguarding of the Intangible Cultural Heritage.
 This went into effect on 20 April 2006.
 The Convention recommends that countries and scholars develop inventories of ICH in their territory, as well as work with the groups who maintain these ICH to ensure their continued existences; it also provides for funds to be voluntarily collected among UNESCO members and then disbursed to support the maintenance of recognized ICH.
 UNESCO has also created other intangible culture programs, such as a list called Proclamation of Masterpieces of the Oral and Intangible Heritage of Humanity.
 This list began in 2001 with 19 items and a further 28 were listed in 2003 and another 43 in 2005.
 In part, the original list was seen as a way to correct the imbalance in the World Heritage List, since it excluded many Southern Hemisphere cultures which did not produce monuments or other physical cultural manifestations.
 It was superseded in 2008 by the UNESCO Intangible Cultural Heritage Lists.

+According to academic Yi Sun publishing in 2024, "China has played an increasingly dynamic role in energizing" the Intangible Cultural Heritage Cooperation program.

 Recently there has been much debate over protecting intangible cultural heritage through intellectual property rights, as well as the desirability to do so through this legal framework and the risks of commodification derived from this possibility.
 The issue still remains open in legal scholarship.

-UNESCO lists by country
+List of countries with Intangible Cultural Heritages

 Note: Each country may maintain its own cultural heritage lists, items of which are not necessarily inscribed into UNESCO lists.